codecraftingtools/tydl/doc/data_reference.rst

 Primitive data `Type <Type>` implementing `enumerations`_.
 This data type provides a way to encode a set of abstract, symbolic identifiers (i.e.
 *choices*) as a set of concrete, numeric (typically integer) values.

-The following attributes are supported:
+The following keyword parameters may be used to specify attributes of this
+entity:

 as
   Alias for ``representation``.